Table of Contents[Hide][Show]

 Commercial rice cakes are extruded in the same manner as boxed breakfast cereal.
 The process of extruding a grain in a factory is so violent and high in temperature and pressure that the fragile proteins in the grains are completely denatured.
 This renders them toxic and allergenic from the ordeal.

-Why not ditch this popular processed food that so many erroneously believe to be healthy and make your own nutritious version instead?
+Why not ditch this popular fake “health” food and make your own, truly nutritious version instead?

 Traditional Rice Cakes